AdirthaBorgohain/NER-BiLSTM-CNN/README.md

 NER model is trained on the CoNLL dataset.

 ### NOTE:
-Ensure glove.6B.50d.txt embeddings are downloaded and kept inside the embeddings directory. (https://nlp.stanford.edu/projects/glove/)
+Ensure glove.6B.50d.txt embeddings are downloaded and kept inside an 'embeddings' directory. (https://nlp.stanford.edu/projects/glove/)